Texas Fertility Center San Antonio

-Learn about the signs of endometriosis during Endometriosis Awareness MonthIf you talk to two women with endometriosis, they will likely tell you two different stories.
+Learn about the signs of endometriosis during Endometriosis Awareness MonthIf you talk to two women with endometriosis, they will likely tell you two different stories about their endometriosis symptoms.
 One woman might say she had debilitating pain.
 The other woman might say that she had no idea anything was wrong until she had trouble conceiving.
 Both of these women have very different yet common signs of endometriosis.

-Knowing the signs of endometriosis is the first step to receive the treatment you need
+Knowing the signs of endometriosis is the first step to receiving the treatment you need

 You know your body better than anyone else, so you know when something doesn’t seem right.
 However, you might not know what your symptoms mean.
 To help you determine whether it could be endometriosis, our San Antonio fertility doctor is sharing the signs of endometriosis.